top of page

 The Eden Foundation opens the possibility for everyone

-to bring a dream job or heart project to life —
+to bring their dream job or heart-project into life —

-even when capital, time or the right people were missing before.
+even when capital, time, or the right people were once missing.

 becomes real here.